Delbarton School: History

 In the 1880s, Luther Kountze established an estate in northern New Jersey.
 He began to buy more land, eventually expanding his estate to cover 4000 acres.
 This eventually became the home of St. Mary's Abbey/Delbarton, Morristown National Historical Park and Lewis Morris County Park.
 Kountze eventually named the estate "Delbarton," borrowing one syllable from the names of each of his first three children (DELancey, BARclay and LivingsTON).

 In 1918, Kountze died, leaving the entire property to his family.
 The family decided to put the estate for sale.
 In 1925, the monks of Saint Mary's Abbey, then in Newark, purchased approximately 400 acres of Delbarton to use as a separate house for younger members for studying, finally settling on the property in 1927.

 After some time, the monks decided to open a secondary school, as the Newark residence had done so with Saint Benedict's Preparatory School.
 After some deliberation, Abbot Patrick O'Brien opened Delbarton School in 1939, appointing Father Augustine Wirth as the first headmaster.
 At that time, the school was a boarding school for sixth, seventh, and eighth grade students.

 In 1942, Father Stephen Findlay succeeded as Headmaster and introduced drastic changes.
 The grade levels were modified, ultimately resulting in seventh through twelfth grades being offered.
 The Kountze carriage house was destroyed in a fire in 1947, leading to the construction of the St. Joseph Gymnasium.
-Because of the fire, the school chose as its motto, "Succisa Virescit" (having been cut down, she grows back stronger), borrowing from the often destroyed Abbey of Monte Cassino in Italy.
+Because of the fire, the school chose as its motto, "Succisa Virescit" (“cut down, it grows again”), borrowing from the often destroyed Abbey of Monte Cassino in Italy.
 Trinity Hall opened in 1959, allowing the enrollment to increase to over 300.
 Father Stephen retired in 1967 to the position of Director of Development.
 In 1971, the Schmeil-O'Brien Hall dormitory was dedicated, although the majority of students were day students.